LuanBog/my-classes/README.md

-# My math class
+# My classes
-I've made some code for my math class, so it can auto-solve things that I already know, so I don't waste paper and time
+I've made some codes for some of my classes, so my life is a bit easier